 Different lifting methods can be used depending on the leg or joint affected by arthritis.
 If your dog has back leg arthritis, tuck one of your arms beneath its midsection and the other arm under its chest area.
 Start by lifting the back legs.
 This helps to ease pressure in that section and gently follow it up with the front legs.
-In case your dog whimpers set it gently down to the starting position.
+In case your dog whimpers, set it gently down to the starting position.

 If your dog is suffering from front leg arthritis, tuck your arms under your dog’s chest and midsection.
 Start by gently lifting the front area around the chest and follow it up with the rear end.
 Again if your dog whimpers, set it gently down to the starting position.

 In case both of the dog’s limbs are affected by arthritis, more support is needed.
-Tuck your arms under your dog’s body and lift both the rear and front section at the same time.
+Tuck your arms under your dog’s body and lift both the rear and front sections at the same time.

 Do not lift a dog that is too heavy for you.
 Secondly, use your legs and not your back to lift your dog to increase stability.
-If you find yourself wobbling or staggering under your dog’s weight you need to find another solution.
+If you find yourself wobbling or staggering under your dog’s weight, you need to find another solution.

 While degenerative diseases such as arthritis greatly reduce the mobility of a dog, it doesn’t mean it reduces their quality of life.
 Aid your dog and use the above techniques to ease pressure on your dog’s affected body parts and ease mobility and pain.
 With your help, your dog can live an active and happy life.